-On the intractability of parameter estimation in large, complex models the existence of systematic methods of model aggregation what we might also call model-order reduction techniques - should Such techniques permit a sensible treatment of the be noted. parameter estimation problem given fewer parameters to be evaluated.
-This desire for simpler models implies, in the case of inland river systems, the use of models which are in lumped-parameter, ordinary differential equation forms.
-Models of this kind facilitate the application, inter alia, of recursive parameter estimation, state estimation, and state reconstruction algorithms - all topics which are familiar to the control engineer but perhaps unfamiliar to the water resources engineer or sanitary engineer.
+On the intractability of parameter estimation in large, complex models the existence of systematic methods of model aggregation --what we might also call model-order reduction techniques-should be noted.
+Such techniques permit a sensible treatment of the parameter estimation problem given fewer parameters to be evaluated.
+This desire for simpler models implies, in the case of inland river systems, the use of models that are in lumpedparameter, ordinary differential equation forms.
+Models of this kind facilitate the application, inter alia, of recursive parameter estimation, state estimation, and state reconstruction algorithms--all topics that are familiar to the control engineer but perhaps unfamiliar to the water resources or sanitary engineer.
 Lumped-parameter models also allow a consideration of such management problems as the optimal allocation of wastewater treatment and in-stream aeration facilities, and on-line (or real-time) control of water quality.
-The reason why this is so is because the vast majority of control system synthesis procedures are designed for process models which have time (or some transform thereof) as the single independent variable.
+This is because the vast majority of control system synthesis procedures are designed for process models that have time (or some transform thereof) as the single independent variable.

-The distinctive theme of Rinaldi's presentation is, then, one of seeking rather simple models, but not oversimplifications, which are strongly coupled to the application of the model in resolving issues of management and decision-making.
+The distinctive theme of Rinaldi's presentation was, then, one of seeking rather simple models, but not oversimplifications, strongly coupled to the application of the model in resolving issues of management and decisionmaking.

 R.V.
-Thomann "The Need for New Directions in Water Quality Modeling: The Hazardous Substances Example"
+Thomann: The Need for New Directions in Water Quality Modeling: The Hazardous Substances Example

-Here the "need for new directions" is interpreted by Professor Thomann in two ways:
+Here the "need for new directions" was interpreted by Professor Thomann in two ways:

-- o The requirement for more detailed verification of already existing models. - o The need to begin to reduce the complexity of models.
+- The requirement for more detailed verification of already existing models. - The need to begin to reduce the complexity of models.

-To illustrate the first point the historical development of compartmental models for lakes and estuaries may be sketched.
-An earlier model for phytoplankton in the Potomac estuary divided the estuary into 23 segments giving a total of approximately 200 simultaneous, nonlinear differential equations to be solved.
-That number of equations represents merely the biogeochemical portion of the simulation and does not include any modeling of the estuary's hydrodynamical and mixing properties.
-By the late 1960's/early 1970's, with the transition to the study of lake systems, came the development of a model for Lake Ontario which contains some 700 equations.
-Hence there seems, in principle, no limit either to the number of ecological compartments or the number of spatial segments that can be accounted for in a model.
-The only restraint on further increases in model complexity, according to Thomann, is the guite fundamental matter of being able to comprehend the information generated by the model: imagine plotting the yearly variations of ten variables at 67 spatial locations.
-An analysis of the statistics for verification studies of the model yield the following result: that only by aggregation and reduction in the order of the a priori model (700 equations) can a figure of "50% verification" be increased to a figure of between "80% and 90% verification".
+To illustrate the first point, the historical development of compartmental models for lakes and estuaries may be sketched.
+An earlier model for phytoplankton in the Potomac estuary divided the estuary into 23 segments giving approximately 200 simultaneous, nonlinear differential equations to be solved.
+That number of equations represents merely the biogeochemical portion of the simulation and does not include any modeling of the estuary's hydrodynamic and mixing properties.
+By the late 1960s/early 1970s, with the transition to the study of lake systems, came the development of a model for Lake Ontario containing some 700 equations.
+Hence there seems, in principle, no limit to the number of either ecological compartments or spatial segments that can be accounted for in a model.
+The only restraint on further increases in model complexity, according to Thomann, is the quite fundamental matter of being able to comprehend the information generated by the model: imagine plotting the yearly variations of ten variables at 67 spatial locations.
+An analysis of the statistics for verification studies indicate that only by aggre-gation and reduction in the order of the a priori model (700 equations) can a figure of "50% verification" be increased to a figure of "between 80% and 90% verification".